BogomilaKatsarska/BogomilaKatsarska/README.md

-- 👋 Hi, I am Bogomila Katsarska
+- 👋 Hi, I am Bogomila Katsarska, SoftUni graduate
-- 🌱 I’m currently developing Django Application
+- 🌱 I’m currently studying **GUI Development with Python and Tkinter** at Udemy
 - 👀 Highly motivated with a strong passion for advancing in IT world with Python
 - 📫 How to reach me: https://bg.linkedin.com/in/bogomila-katsarska-471073158